 Instead of redeeming through Chase Ultimate Rewards, you can check to see if transferring your points to more than a dozen airlines and hotels and redeeming through their programs would get you a higher value.

-We found at least two transfer partners in our summer 2019 point valuations that offered more-valuable points (though it depends on travel dates).
+We found four transfer partners in our winter 2020 point valuations that offer more-valuable points (though it depends on travel dates).

-- Hyatt, where we calculated points to be worth an estimated 1.87 cents.
+- United MileagePlus®, where we calculated the points to be worth an estimated 1.71 cents

-- Southwest Airlines, where we calculated points to be worth an estimated 1.81 cents.
+- Southwest Airlines Rapid Rewards®, where we calculated points to be worth an estimated 1.53 cents

 But keep in mind that the actual value you receive varies each time you redeem your points.
 Generally speaking, you’ll get a better value on more expensive flights and hotels that have a high dollar cost but don’t require as many points or miles to redeem.
 You can learn more about how this process works from our article on point valuations.